Car shipping from Seattle, Washington to Washington, District of Columbia

 A designated (adult) must be present at pickup and delivery.
 This designated person plays an important role in the shipping process including documenting the state of the vehicle and signing the Bill of Lading, which acts as a receipt of the vehicle's condition.

-How it works: When you book your shipment, simply provide us with your preferred pickup address in Seattle and delivery address in Washington, DC.
-Our assigned carrier will coordinate with you to schedule both pickup and delivery at these locations.
+How it works: When you book with Sakaem Logistics, simply provide your preferred pickup and delivery addresses.
+Our assigned carrier will coordinate with you to schedule both pickup and drop-off at these locations.

 We transport sedans, SUVs, pickup trucks, electric vehicles, vans and motorcycles across all 48 continental states + Hawaii.
 Our services even provide shipment for golf carts, ATVs, or RVs.
 We can ship vehicles that don't run so long as the vehicle can roll, brake, and steer, and that you can provide the carrier with a key to the vehicle.
 The only exception is boats, which we do not transport.